Flash-X/Flash-X-docs/docs/source/Logfile.rst

 Meta Data
 ---------

-The stores meta data about a given run including the time and date of the run, the number of MPI tasks, dimensionality, compiler flags and other information about the run.
-The snippet below is an example from a showing the basic setup and compilation information:
+The ``logfile`` stores meta data about a given run including the time and date of the run, the number of MPI tasks, dimensionality, compiler flags and other information about the run.
+The snippet below is an example from a ``logfile`` showing the basic setup and compilation
+information:

 Runtime Parameters, Physical Constants, and Multispecies Data
 -------------------------------------------------------------

-The also records which units were included in a simulation, the runtime parameters, physical constants, and any species and their properties from the Multispecies unit.
-The logfile keeps track of whether a runtime parameter is a default value or whether its value has been redefined in the The symbol will occur next to a runtime parameter if its value has been redefined in the .
+The ``logfile`` also records which units were included in a simulation, the runtime parameters, physical constants, and any species and their properties from the ``Multispecies`` unit.
+The |flashx| logfile keeps track of whether a runtime parameter is a default value or whether its value has been redefined in the ``flash.par`` The ``[CHANGED]`` symbol will occur next to a runtime parameter if its value has been redefined in the ``flash.par``.
 Note that the runtime parameters are output in alphabetical order within the Fortran datatype – so integer parameters are shown first, then real, then string, then Boolean.
-The snippet below shows the this portion of the ; omitted sections are indicated with “...".
+The snippet below shows the this portion of the ``logfile``; omitted sections are indicated with “...".

 .. container:: codeseg

    ==============================================================================
-   Flash-X Units used: Driver Driver/DriverMain Driver/DriverMain/TimeDep Grid Grid/GridMain Grid/GridMain/paramesh
+   |flashx| Units used: Driver Driver/DriverMain
+   Driver/DriverMain/TimeDep Grid Grid/GridMain Grid/GridMain/paramesh
    Grid/GridMain/paramesh/paramesh4 ...
 Multispecies Particles
    PhysicalConstants PhysicalConstants/PhysicalConstantsMain